 For production deployments, the Web Services server's TLS certificate should be signed by a Certificate Authority, either external or part of your own organization.
 To generate an HSM-protected certificate signed by a CA:

-1. Generate the WSOP server's TLS private key:
+1. Generate the WSOP server's TLS private key.
+The example below is module-protected.
+You can also protect this key with a Operator Card Set or Softcard:

-WSOP only supports module-protected TLS private keys.